 MiniTool Power Data Recovery is a professional data recovery software for Windows.
 You can use this tool to easily recover lost/deleted files from Windows PC or laptop, external hard drive, SSD, USB flash drive, SD memory card, etc. in simple steps.
 Various data loss situations are covered.

 It delivers fast scan speed, high recovery result, and keeps original file.
 Extremely easy-to-use and 100% safe.
 Download and install MiniTool Power Data Recovery in your Windows 10 computer, and check how to recover data from Windows 10 computer below.

-Step 2.
-Click Scan button and this best data recovery software will start scanning the chosen drive automatically.
-Before you click Scan button, you can also click Settings button next to it to select specific file types to scan.
+This best data recovery software will start scanning the chosen drive automatically.
+Before you click Scan, you can also click Scan Settings button in the left menu bar to select specific file types to scan.

 This tutorial explains how to run or stop CHKDSK on startup in Windows 10.
 If you have other questions about how to use MiniTool Partition Wizard or MiniTool Power Data Recovery, please contact [email protected].

 Run or Stop CHKDSK on Startup FAQ

 - Press Ctrl + Shift + Esc to open Task Manager.